ingritu/TDT4900-Master-Thesis/README.md

 ```
 python3 -m src.data.make_dataset --help

-usage: src.data.make_dataset.py [-h] [--dataset DATASET] [--karpathy KARPATHY]
+usage: make_dataset.py [-h] [--dataset DATASET] [--karpathy]
+                       [--threshold THRESHOLD]
+                       [--unk_percentage UNK_PERCENTAGE]

 optional arguments:
   -h, --help            show this help message and exit
   --dataset DATASET     Dataset to train on.
 The options are {flickr8k,
                         flickr30k, coco}.
-  --karpathy KARPATHY  Boolean used to decide whether to train on the karpathy
+  --karpathy            Boolean used to decide whether to train on the
-                       split of dataset or not.
+                        karpathy split of dataset or not.
+  --threshold THRESHOLD
+                        Minimum word frequency for words included in the
+                        vocabulary.
+  --unk_percentage UNK_PERCENTAGE
+                        The percentage of UNK tokens in a caption must be
+                        below this value in order to be included in the train
+                        set.

 ```
 ### 2. Make the features
 ```